Agentic-AI Detector Co-design and Optimization in Vertically-Integrated Differentiable Full Simulations: Introduction

 \section{Introduction}

 High-energy physics (HEP) research today is organized around a set of key physics drivers, identified through global community strategic planning exercises such as Snowmass~\cite{butler2023report}, P5~\cite{p5_2023}, and the European Strategy for Particle Physics~\cite{CERN-ESU-2025-002}.
-These topics include precision measurements of the Higgs boson, the nature of dark matter and the expansion of the universe, and the origin of neutrino mass.
+These topics include precision measurements of the Higgs boson, broad discovery reach for beyond-the-Standard Model physics that can explain the nature of dark matter or the expansion of the universe, and the origin of neutrino mass.
 Successfully addressing each of these drivers requires a robust and broad landscape of future experimental infrastructure ranging from high-energy colliders to astrophysical observatories.
 Each of these types of experiments requires dedicated R\&D in advanced detector technologies and designs.

-Artificial intelligence and machine learning (AI/ML) have become primary workhorses for nearly every aspect of these research efforts~\cite{albertsson2019machinelearninghighenergy,aarrestad2026buildingainativeresearchecosystem}, from offline analysis to real-time data acquisition and theoretical calculations.
+Artificial intelligence and machine learning (AI/ML) have become primary workhorses for nearly every aspect of these research efforts~\cite{albertsson2019machinelearninghighenergy,aarrestad2026buildingainativeresearchecosystem}.
 The next generation of HEP experiments will rely on AI/ML in fundamentally novel ways, integrated into the full experimental design cycle, ranging from the use of real-time AI-based readout for on-detector signal processing in radiation-hard front-end electronics~\cite{Yoo_2024, Yilmaz_2025_ML4PS}, to pattern-scoring and decision-making processes in rare-event triggers, to overall detector geometry design parameters.
-AI/ML also enables new methods of achieving optimal detector design, leveraging varying approaches such as differentiable detector elements~\cite{chung2024differentiabledetectorsimulationprojective,Baydin02012021, mode_collaboration_website, Aehle_2025}, reinforcement learning~\cite{qasim2024physicsinstrumentdesignreinforcement}, and synthetic data representations~\cite{chung2025synthetictrainingrepresentationbridging}.
-These techniques have been successfully leveraged towards subsystem technologies such as sampling calorimeters~\cite{schmidt2025endtoenddetectoroptimizationdiffusion} as well as entire experiments for the Electron Ion Collider~\cite{diefenthaler2023aid2e}.
+AI/ML also enables new methods of achieving optimal detector design, leveraging varying approaches such as differentiable detector elements~\cite{Baydin02012021, mode_collaboration_website, Aehle_2025}, reinforcement learning~\cite{qasim2024physicsinstrumentdesignreinforcement}, and synthetic data representations~\cite{chung2025synthetictrainingrepresentationbridging}.